 Theory of retracement

 This 50% retracement level is very strong and it is not that easy for the price to break this level.
-It has been said that if the existing trend is seriously up or down, no retracement will extend beyond 50%.
+It has been said that if the existing trend is seriously up or down, no theory of retracement will extend beyond 50%.

 Although it has been suggested by the textbook that below 50%; 66% might provide support but practical observation has taught us that if 50% is broken, price does not honor any other level in the true sense, rather it comes down to the point or bottom from where it started rising which is 100% retracement.

-Trend plays a key role in stock market and a wise trader respects trend.
+Trend plays a key role in the stock market and a wise trader respects trend.